vandanachohan/Serure-Data-Encryption-System/README.md

 ## 🚀 Run the App

-You can run this app locally or use [Streamlit](https://streamlit.io/) to deploy it online:
+You can run this app locally or use https://serure-data-encryption-system-vandana-chohan.streamlit.app/

-4. Open the app in your browser at `http://localhost:8501` to interact with it.

 ## 🧑‍🤝‍🧑 Contributing